shivammathur/setup-php/README.md

   - `geos` on `Ubuntu` and `macOS`.
   - `blackfire`, `couchbase`, `ioncube`, `oci8`, `pdo_firebird`, `pdo_oci`, `pecl_http`, `phalcon3` and `phalcon4` on all supported OS.

-- By default, extensions which cannot be added or removed gracefully leave an error message in the logs, the action is not interrupted.
+- By default, extensions which cannot be added or disabled gracefully leave an error message in the logs, the action is not interrupted.
 To change this behaviour you can set `fail-fast` flag to `true`.

 ```yaml
 - name: Setup PHP with fail-fast